wash-n-dash/wash-n-dash.github.io/index.md

 # Initial User Study
 Provide a section called “Initial User Study”.
 This section should describe who you recruited to look at your site, how you conducted the study, and a summary of the feedback you obtained from them

-We recieved the following community feedback where we asked 5 anonymous people to tell us how we can improve our application.
+We received the following community feedback where we asked 5 anonymous people to tell us how we can improve our application.
 Here are some of the responses:
 * add a reservation feature for machines (to show intended use)
 * have the description on the landing page be clickable
 * have a list view for the machines in addition to the card view